 The second possibility allows the usage of different access rules in different security environments.
+When referencing EF{ARR} is based on the file ID, the rules for the location of the access rules are as follows:

-Referencing EF{ARR} is based on the file ID.
-If a file with the file ID indicated in tag '8B' can not be found in the current DF, the parent DF shall be searched for EF(ARR).
-This process shall continue until the EF(ARR) is found or until an ADF or the MF is reached.
-When an EF{ARR} is referred to in the FCP template of an ADF, the MF shall be used for searching this EF{ARR} .
+- for an EF, if the EF(ARR) file with the file ID indicated in tag '8B' can not be found in the current DF, the parent DF shall be searched for EF(ARR).
+This process shall continue until the EF(ARR) is found or until an ADF or the MF is reached. - for a DF, if the EF(ARR) file with the file ID indicated in tag '8B' can not be found in the parent DF, the grandparent DF shall be searched for EF(ARR).
+This process shall continue until the EF(ARR) is found or until an ADF or the MF is reached. - for the MF or an ADF, the EF(ARR) file with the file ID indicated in tag '8B' shall be searched under the MF.